kendramarcus/NSMB_2023_D110C/README.md

 ./counter.sh

-The count scripts were updated just prior to running to change the output file name and input files (joined .fasta)
+output file name and input files were updated in each script just prior to running (joined .fasta)

 3) The output files of this script are .txt lists of counts per sequence searched.
 The order of the lists correspond to the order of mutants accounted for in each .xls sheet (see Figure2.xls for count data of pools A and B, exFigure4.xls for count data of smaller scale selections)